-FCA has also been a leader among federal financial regulators in providing guidance to lenders on financing hemp production.
-In February 2020, we issued an informational memorandum that outlined a number of factors institutions should consider when extending loans to hemp producers and processors.
+FCA has also provided guidance to lenders on financing hemp production.
+In July of 2021, we issued an updated informational memorandum that outlined several factors institutions should consider when extending loans to hemp producers and processors.

 Current conditions

 Following is a brief update about conditions in the Farm Credit System and Farmer Mac, as well as conditions in the general and farm economies.